NhutNguyen236/Google-classroom-clone/README.md

   - Added function shortening the `class_name` by string... when the length is bigger than 20
   - Delete classes got problems with foreign key from `posts` table in the database so we have to truncate everything in `posts` which has selected `class_id`
   - Change class card content - Replace Class code with teacher name
+  - Added Class code on the header of each class
+  - Added email verification function, now everyone has to verify their account except the administrator

 ## Localhost used
 * [XAMPP](https://www.apachefriends.org/download.html)